cerndb/SparkDLTrigger/Training_TFKeras_CPU_GPU_K8S_Distributed/README.md

 It is intended to be used together with the tool [tf-spawner](https://github.com/cerndb/tf-spawner) Model training scripts and files:
 - `4.3a_InclusiveClassifier_WorkerCode_tuned_cached_learningAdaptive.py`
-- `4.3a_InclusiveClassifier_WorkerCode_tuned_NOcached_learningAdaptive.py` (this version does not cache the dataset, use when not enough memory is available)
+- `4.3a_InclusiveClassifier_WorkerCode_tuned_NOcached_learningAdaptive.py` (this version does not cache the training dataset, use when not enough memory is available for caching)
 - `4.3a_InclusiveClassifier_WorkerCode_tuned_cached_shuffle_learningAdaptive.py` (this version adds shuffling of the training dataset at each epoch)
 - `pod-cpu.yaml` and `pod-gpu.yaml`: these are used by tf-spawner (see exmaple below)